 IN RECENT YEARS

-During the six months before the establishment of this website, the firm successfully represented clients in various jurisdictions in securing the rezoning of property for major developments.
-The firm secured approval from the City of Flowood for the construction of a new Wright & Ferguson funeral home, secured approval from the Rankin County Board of Supervisors for the construction of both a skilled nursing home and a major residential subdivision, secured rezoning from the City of Starkville for a wireless communications tower, and secured approval from the Madison County Board of Supervisors, over heavy neighborhood opposition, to rezone tracts for major residential subdivision development.
+During the past few years, the firm has successfully represented clients in various jurisdictions in securing the rezoning of property for major developments.
+The firm secured approval from the City of Flowood for the construction of a new Wright & Ferguson Funeral Home, secured approval from the Rankin County Board of Supervisors for the construction of both a skilled nursing home and a major residential subdivision, secured rezoning from the City of Starkville for a wireless communications tower, secured approval from the Mayor and Board of Aldermen of the City of Ridgeland to create a zoning overlay district allowing new uses at Renaissance at Colony Park, secured rezoning from the Madison County Board of Supervisors so that MMC Materials, Inc., could construct a new corporate headquarters/concrete plant in Madison County, secured approval from the Mayor and Board of Aldermen of the City of Canton of rezoning and other relief to enable Key Constructors, LLC, a major construction company, to relocate its corporate headquarters and other facilities to the City of Canton, secured industrial rezoning from the Jackson City Council for land along the Highway 80 Corridor, and secured approval from the Madison County Board of Supervisors, over heavy neighborhood opposition, to rezone tracts for major residential subdivision development.

 In recent years, the firm has also represented homeowners associations for both the Barrington high-rise condominium and for Eastbrooke condominiums in Jackson and the homeowners association for Browning Creek development in Oktibbeha County in updating, amending, and restating their respective corporate documents.